What Happens If You Are at Fault in a Car Accident in Florida

 Florida adopted a modified comparative negligence standard under HB 837 in 2023.
 A plaintiff who is 51 percent or more at fault for the accident cannot recover any damages.
 A plaintiff who is 50 percent or less at fault recovers damages reduced by their percentage of responsibility.

-The 51 percent bar is a significant change from Florida’s prior pure comparative negligence rule, where plaintiffs could recover something even at 99 percent fault.
+The 51 percent bar replaced Florida’s prior pure comparative negligence rule, where plaintiffs could recover something even at 99 percent fault.
 Under the current standard, defendants have a meaningful defense when the plaintiff’s own conduct contributed substantially to the accident.

 Florida requires only $10,000 in personal injury protection and $10,000 in property damage liability.
 The state does not require bodily injury liability coverage.
 An at-fault driver who carries only the statutory minimums has no insurance coverage for the injured person’s bodily injury claim beyond PIP.

 Bodily injury liability coverage, while not required, is what pays the injured person’s damages in a tort claim.
 Common policy limits range from $100,000 per person and $300,000 per accident up to $500,000 or more.
-An umbrella insurance policy provides additional liability coverage above the underlying auto policy, typically in $1 million increments.
-Umbrella coverage is the single most cost-effective tool for preventing a car accident from becoming an asset protection problem.
+An umbrella insurance policy adds additional liability coverage above the underlying auto policy, typically in $1 million increments.
+Umbrella coverage is the single most cost-effective way to prevent a car accident from becoming an asset protection problem.

 An excess judgment—the portion of a verdict that exceeds the insurance policy—can be collected from the defendant’s non-exempt personal assets.
 Florida’s collection tools include garnishment of bank accounts and wages, discovery of assets through supplementary proceedings, and judgment liens on non-exempt real property.

 Florida also imposes a specific consequence for at-fault drivers who fail to satisfy a judgment.
-Under Florida Statute § 324.121, a court judgment arising from a car accident can trigger suspension of the defendant’s driver’s license, vehicle registration, and license plates for up to 20 years or until the judgment is satisfied.
+Florida Statute § 324.121 allows a car accident judgment to trigger suspension of the defendant’s driver’s license, vehicle registration, and license plates for up to 20 years or until the judgment is satisfied.
+No other category of civil judgment carries this penalty in Florida.

 Florida provides broad statutory and constitutional exemptions that shield specific categories of assets from judgment creditors.
 The homestead exemption protects the at-fault driver’s primary residence from forced sale with no dollar cap on value.
 The property must be the debtor’s permanent residence and is limited to half an acre in a municipality or 160 acres in an unincorporated area.
 A defendant cannot lose a house due to an at-fault car accident if the property qualifies as homestead.

 Retirement accounts including IRAs, 401(k) plans, and pension benefits are fully exempt from creditor claims under Florida law.
-Tenants by the entireties property held between married spouses is protected from the individual creditor of either spouse, meaning a judgment against only the at-fault driver cannot reach jointly held marital assets.
+Tenants by the entireties property—assets held jointly between married spouses—cannot be seized when only one spouse has a judgment against them.
+A car accident judgment against the at-fault driver alone cannot reach marital assets titled this way.
 Head of household wages are exempt from garnishment, and the exemption follows the funds into a bank account if properly traced.

 Assets that remain exposed include individually held brokerage accounts, investment real estate, business equity in entities without charging order protection, and cash savings that do not qualify for an exemption.

 Florida law does not prohibit asset protection planning after an accident has occurred.
-A defendant can still maximize exemptions by paying down a mortgage on homestead property, converting individual bank accounts to tenants by the entireties ownership, contributing to exempt retirement accounts, or purchasing a protected annuity.
-These conversions must be conducted in good faith and within the limitations of Florida Statute § 222.30, which restricts asset conversions made with the intent to hinder, delay, or defraud creditors.
+A defendant can still maximize exemptions: paying down a homestead mortgage, converting individual bank accounts to tenants by the entireties ownership, contributing to exempt retirement accounts, or purchasing a protected annuity.
+These conversions must be made in good faith.
+Florida Statute § 222.30 restricts conversions made with the intent to hinder, delay, or defraud creditors.

-The financial affidavit serves as a strategic tool during settlement negotiations.
-When the affidavit demonstrates that the defendant’s assets are substantially exempt, the plaintiff’s attorney has less incentive to pursue litigation beyond the insurance settlement.
+The financial affidavit required during settlement negotiations discloses the defendant’s financial position to the plaintiff’s attorney.
+When the affidavit shows that the defendant’s assets are substantially exempt, the plaintiff has less incentive to pursue litigation beyond the insurance settlement.
 Reviewing asset protection status before completing the affidavit ensures the disclosure reflects the strongest defensible position.

 Florida’s dangerous instrumentality doctrine extends liability from the at-fault driver to the owner of the vehicle.
 A parent who owns a car driven by an adult child, or a business that owns a fleet vehicle, faces the same personal liability as the driver.
 The doctrine applies regardless of whether the owner was present in the vehicle or authorized the specific trip.
 When the driver and the vehicle owner are different people, the parent liability analysis determines both parties’ exposure and asset protection needs.